atrodondi/LoginAuth/README.md

 # Why

 Needed to learn how to make functional user registration and login authentication for making apps in the future.
-So made a quick little guide for classmates.